|Engineering = hands-on play in a framework|

 - Improve (Make it better)

 We considered how this EDP should be presented not just pedagogically, but visually.
-Should we use arrows going in a circle, like the five-step EiE EDP, to show that the “Improve” step makes engineering a cyclical process?
+Should we use arrows going in a circle, like the five-step Engineering Design Process, to show that the “Improve” step makes engineering a cyclical process?

 “We’ve seen in elementary classrooms that when kids move through the five steps, they don’t really focus on the cyclical nature of engineering,” Laguzza says.
 “We concluded that for younger children, talking about engineering as a cycle was probably not important; the most important thing was for them to understand that problem solving is a process.
 A linear representation of the EDP is the clearest way to express that.”